ahubers/CSC341/syllabus.md

 - Prove closure and algorithmic properties of the regular languages.
 - Prove the irregularity of a problem.
 - Represent a problem using a context-free model of computation.
-- Prove closure and algorithmic properties of Turing machines.

 ### Outcomes \#2 (Complexity)
 - Prove that a problem is in a particular time complexity class.